Tachi107/pistache/README.md

 ## Project status

 Pistache hasn't yet hit the 1.0 release.
 This means that the project is _unstable_ but not _unusable_.
 In fact, most of the code is production ready; you can use Pistache to develop a RESTful API without issues, but the HTTP client has a few issues in it that make it buggy.

+## Debian

+Use `gbp import-orig --pristine-tar --uscan  --upstream-vcs-tag` to update the Debian repo